UdK-VPT/BuildingSystems/docs/source/introduction.rst

 short-wave radiation distribution and also the multidimensional heat transport within the building construction.
 For example, this model is able to calculate the location-dependent thermal comfort within a room (compare with Figure 1.3).

-The BuildingSystems library supports for all three LODs pure thermal or hygro-thermal calculations (multi-physics modelling approach).
+The BuildingSystems library supports for all three modelling approaches pure thermal or also hygro-thermal calculations.
-Also a mixed thermal and hygro-thermal simulation analysis and different spatial resolutions for different parts of a building model are supported.
+Also a mixed thermal and hygro-thermal simulation analysis and different spatial resolutions for different zones of a building model are supported.